Employment Discrimination Settlement Estimator

 Based on your inputs, the calculator provides:

-• Economic Damages — Dollar amount based on current market rates
+• Estimated Back Pay — Dollar amount based on current market rates

-• Pain & Suffering (Estimated) — Dollar amount based on current market rates
+• Estimated Front Pay — Dollar amount based on current market rates

-• Gross Settlement Range — Shows low, average, and high estimates
+• Estimated Settlement Range — Shows low, average, and high estimates

 All calculations incorporate location-specific cost adjustments when a ZIP code is provided, using data from industry databases updated for 2026.